fpco/ide-backend/README.md

         - Updated tests to support for 7.4 and 7.8 (mark allowable differences, use alpha-equivalence rather than syntactic identity to compare types, etc.), and be less picky about package versions
+        - Others, testing most of the features and fixes in this release

      * Isolated a bug in sqlite which was causing #104.